neondatabase/website/content/docs/guides/prisma-tutorial.md

 ```

 <Admonition type="info">
-You can find the `Elements` and `Elements_ext` table in Neon's example repo with a full set of data that you can import and play around with.
+You can find the `Elements` and `Elements_ext` table in Neon's example GitHub repository with a full set of data that you can import to play around with.
 See [neondatabase/examples](https://github.com/neondatabase/examples).
 </Admonition>

 ### Run prisma db pull